iamjuandis/juandis.com/src/assets/content/README.md

 #### Conclusion

 This is currently the most ambitious project I've ever been as a leader in design.
 Also it has been a huge challenge creating something new in one of the biggest problems in latam and the impact we can achieve using design to deliver a unique tool.
+Special thanks to Stephany Rojas, Santiago Ortíz, Stefanía Grimaldo, Diego Barbosa, Luis Meneses, Andrés García, Daniela Valencia, Erika Barbosa and Nestor Tobar.

 ------